Amigurumi Fairy Cottage – FREE Crochet Pattern

 A colorful crocheted teapot cover designed to resemble a whimsical house, featuring a roof made of multicolored circular patches, arched windows, a door with pink and purple hues, and a small "Welcome" sign.
 It is displayed on a wooden table in a cozy room setting.

-Step into a whimsical world with this enchanting amigurumi fairy cottage!
-With pastel shingles, arched windows, a decorative front door, and blooming floral accents, this soft sculpture makes the perfect playhouse, home décor, or imaginative gift for fairy tale lovers.
-It’s full of texture, color, and joyful charm!
+Step into a whimsical world with this charming crochet fairy cottage!
+With pastel shingles, arched windows, a rounded door, and blooming floral details, this soft sculpture is filled with warmth and handmade magic.
+Perfect as a gift, nursery decor, or centerpiece for any fairy-tale collection. ✨

 ✨ Skill Level

-Advanced – Involves shaping, colorwork, appliqués, and structural assembly.
+Advanced – involves shaping, colorwork, appliqués, and structured assembly.

 📏 Finished Size